perymimon/react-anime-manager/README.md

 stateItem = useAnimeManager(false,{oneAtATime:true})
 //stateItem = {item:true, phase:REMOVE, done(), ...}
 ```

-● `options.useEffect` is flag, default is `false`.
+● `options.useEffect:boolean` default is `false`:
-if active use another render loop to bring after-render knowledge about the dom that created by the tracking datums.
+if active another render loop will use to bring knowledge about the dom that created by the JSX.

-*ref* key exposed on the metadata when active. that `ref` should be attached to return JSX according to Reacd doc about using ref hook. with it, in the next render,  that is to say into `useEffect` hook, `ref` will point to the real dom element created by the JSX.
-with that,  updated change distance calculated and attach to metadata item as `dx` and `dy` keys.
+To do that a `ref` key exposed on each metadata. that `ref` should be attached to return JSX ( according to Reacd doc about using ref hook ). with it, in the next render,  that `ref` will hold the real dom element created. and with that, change distance will calculated and attach to item's metadata as `dx` and `dy` .

-● `options.deltaStyle`,a case-sensitive string used to guide how to calculate `dx` and `dy`.
+● `options.deltaStyle:string`:a case-sensitive string used to guide how to calculate `dx` and `dy`.

 There is two accepted values: